 Hair Transplant Singapore (CIT FUE Hair Transplant)

-Hair transplant in Singapore has become very popular in recent years, partly driven by improvements in outcomes and partly because of increased awareness about the safety of the surgery.
+Hair transplant became popular in recent years, partly driven by improvements in outcomes and partly because of increased awareness about the safety of the surgery (Shiell, 2015).

 Modern techniques of surgical hair transplantation can re-shape your hairline and restore lost hair with your own natural, growing hair, which can be styled, washed and trimmed as you always had done.
 Transplantation is so good today that often even your hair stylist cannot even tell that the procedure had been done.

-In our clinic, we carry out Cole Isolation Technique (CIT) Hair Transplant (FUE+) pioneered by Dr John P. Cole.
+In our hair transplant clinic in Singapore, we carry out Cole Isolation Technique (CIT) Hair Transplant (FUE+) by Dr John P. Cole.

-CIT® is a relatively new procedure that has revolutionized hair loss treatment.
-After years of research and the development of precision instruments, Dr. Cole has refined and improved FUE to the degree that his proprietary CIT® hair transplant procedure has become state of the art.
+After years of research and the development of special instruments, Dr. Cole has refined the FUE technique to the degree that his proprietary CIT® hair transplant procedure has become the modern approach.

 Dr Tan is an active member of various prestigious hair and aesthetics international organization, such as the International Society of Hair Restoration Surgery, The Asia Association of Hair Restoration Surgeons, The American Academy of Aesthetic Medicine and The American Academy of Anti-Ageing Medicine.